jeherve/vk-sharing-jetpack/readme.txt

 Important: for this plugin to work, you must activate [Jetpack](http://wordpress.org/plugins/jetpack/) first, and activate the Sharing module.

-This plugin is a work in progress.
-You can report issues [here](http://wordpress.org/plugins/vk-sharing-jetpack/), or submit a pull request [on GitHub](https://github.com/jeherve/vk-sharing-jetpack/).
+If you find issues, you can report them [here](http://wordpress.org/plugins/vk-sharing-jetpack/), or submit a pull request [on GitHub](https://github.com/jeherve/vk-sharing-jetpack/).

+**Note:** Once you've added the button under Settings > Sharing, it won't appear on that page.
+Save your changes, and look at one of your posts to see the button in action.

 == Installation ==